medibloc/panacea-governance/proposals/2021-10-community_pool-minimum_deposit/README.md

 ### Expected effects
 Mining rewards from validator and delegates will be reduced.
 (About 2%) This fund will be transferred to Community Pool.
-If Panacea has a contributor to helping the ecosystem, it can be spend at Community Pool through voting.
+If the contributor helps the ecosystem of panacea, it can be funded through governance voting.

-When registering a proposal, the cost of fundraising will be reduced to 10,000MED.
+When registering a proposal, the deposit required for the proposal is reduced to 10,000 MED.